DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

     * for VM2NIC case, the ``nb_tx_desc`` has to be small enough: <= 64 if virtio
       indirect feature is not enabled and <= 128 if it is enabled.

-      The is because when dequeue zero copy is enabled, guest Tx used vring will be updated only when corresponding mbuf is freed.
+      This is because when dequeue zero copy is enabled, guest Tx used vring will be updated only when corresponding mbuf is freed.
 Thus, the nb_tx_desc has to be small enough so that the PMD driver will run out of available Tx descriptors and free mbufs timely.
 Otherwise, guest Tx vring would be